kitkat119/bank_tech_test/README.md

-# bank_tech_test
+# Bank

 A practice tech test, in which I have practiced OOP and TTD.
+Test coverage is currently 100%.
+I have used the Single Responsibility Principle when breaking down the classes, as follows:

+__account__    - holds the balance and accepts deposits and withdrawals of money

+__bank__    - allows creation of an account and stores all accounts.
+Lets the customer find their account in order to deposit/withdraw money and then request a statement.

+__printer__    - prints the statement

+__statement__    - holds the information contained in the statement

+__transaction__    - holds information about each transaction

+__transactionList__    - contains all instances of transaction

 To use the program, enter the following in the command line: